Experience Highland, the official residence of fifth President James Monroe and his wife, Elizabeth Kortright Monroe, from 1799 to 1823.

 We are closed Thanksgiving Day, Christmas Day, and New Year’s Day.

-For field trips, visit our school groups page.
+School Field Trips, visit our school groups page.

-The Monticello Neighborhood Pass (formerly the Presidents’ Pass) is a discounted combination ticket* for James Monroe’s Ash Lawn-Highland, Thomas Jefferson’s Monticello, and the historic Michie Tavern museum (ca. 1784).
+The Monticello Neighborhood Pass (formerly the Presidents’ Pass) is a discounted combination ticket* for James Monroe’s Highland, Thomas Jefferson’s Monticello, and the historic Michie Tavern museum (ca. 1784).
 The ticket is available for purchase at all three Charlottesville-area attractions or online at the Monticello website.
 Prices include a $6.oo savings for adults!

 *Note: While it is possible to visit all three historic sites in one day, the purchase of a Monticello Neighborhood Pass does not guarantee a tour at each participating site that day.
 We strongly recommend that visitors take note of each site’s operating hours and available tour times before making their arrival.